-- Treat the menu like an á la carte list of ingredients: Look over all the meal descriptions, mentally circling the items that sound good and that you know will make you feel great.
-When the server comes to take your order, with a big smile say that you need to be a little high maintenance.
+- Treat the menu like an á la carte list of ingredients: Look over all the meal descriptions, mentally circling the items you know will make you feel great.
+And don’t skip the sides — many restaurants have several veggie sides that are often overlooked.
+Tell the server that you have allergies or special dietary requests.
 Pull a Meg Ryan in When Harry Met Sally and say “I’d like the Caesar Salad please without the croutons, cheese or dressing.
-Top it with cucumbers, carrots, sprouts, and a double order of steamed broccoli.
-For the dressing I’d like just a half a lemon and side of olive oil.
+Top it with sprouts and a double order of the steamed broccoli.
+For the dressing I’d like half a lemon and olive oil on the side.
 Thank you.”
 If Meg can do it, so can you.

 - Bring food with you: Always have a small grab-bag of foods you love to help round out any meal.
-For example, carry a small baggie of raw walnuts or an avocado.
+For example, carry a small baggie of raw walnuts or half an avocado.
 Either of these are great add-ons to any salad.
 Keep a few herbal tea bags, liquid stevia, and a few bites of something sweet (if not on the cleanse) like our Chocolate Bliss Truffles.
-Don’t worry about feeling like a crazy old lady.
-Eat what keeps you feeling vibrant and energized and be okay being the crazy hot chic.
+Don’t be afraid to eat what keeps you feeling vibrant and energized!

-- Eat before you leave: Nothing sabotages success like being really hungry when the bread bowl arrives.
+- Eat before you leave.
+There’s no feeling like being really hungry when the bread bowl arrives.
+Too often we end up too stuffed to even enjoy our meal, leaving us feeling unsatisfied and uncomfortable.
 To avoid this, be sure to have a healthy snack before you leave the house.
-Drink a green smoothie, eat a big salad , nosh on some carrots or enjoy a few fresh, ripe peaches before you hit the town.
-That way, when the bread bowl comes around you won’t feel famished and you’ll be able to make a healthy choice.
+Drink a green smoothie, grab a handful of nuts, nosh on some carrots or enjoy a piece of fruit before you hit the town.